3 W of Crawford

 All campers must register.
 Reservations are accepted for cabins, lodgerooms, horse stalls and campsites.
 Reservations are taken for 50% of the modern camping at Red Cloud and Soldier Creek campgrounds.
 Reservations are taken up to 1 year in advance of arrival day.
 Year to date reservations begin at 9 .m.
 CT, and 8 a.m.
 MT by phone, in person or over the Internet.

 Fort Robinson State Park visitors can choose lodging from rooms in the 1909 enlisted men's quarters or "cabins" ranging from sleep 2 to 20 in the former officers quarters that date from 1874 to 1909.
-All "cabins" have kitchens, baths, living rooms and bedrooms.
+All cabins have kitchens, baths and bedrooms.
+Larger cabins also feature living rooms.
 Cabins are furnished with blankets, towels, stoves, refrigerators, silverware and cooking utensils.
 Lodging is available from mid-April through mid-November.

-Lodge rooms have double or twin bed rooms; Cabins & Adobes sleep 4 to 12 people; Brick officers Quarters sleep 14 to 20 people; Comanche Hall can handle family reunions as it sleeps up to 60 people and has a complete kitchen.
-The Buffalo Barracks Squad Room sleeps 20 with 20 cots in a large room, full kitchen, great place for youth groups & men or women's retreats.
+Lodge rooms have double or twin bed rooms; Cabins & Adobes sleep 6 to 12 people; Brick officers Quarters sleep 14 to 20 people; Comanche Hall can handle family reunions as it sleeps up to 60 people and has a complete kitchen.
 Housekeeping cabins are supplied with linens, basic cooking utensils, dishes and silverware.
 You may also reserve a picnic shelter for your group or family reunion.
-Group and meeting facilities include Dodd Hall, Buffalo Soldier Barracks and the Mare Barn Annex.
-Dodd Hall and the Buffalo Soldier Barracks can seat up to 200 people and the mare Barn Annex seats up to 150 people.
-Don't forget asking about having the Fort Robinson Restaurant cater your next group or meeting event.
+Group and meeting facilities include Dodd Hall, Buffalo Soldier Barracks, the Mare Barn Annex and Buffalo Barracks Squad.
+Dodd Hall and the Buffalo Soldier Barracks can seat up to 200 people and the mare Barn Annex seats up to 125 people.
+Buffalo Barracks Squad Meeting Room seats 120 people and includes a small kitchen.
+Don't forget to ask about having the Fort Robinson Restaurant cater your next group or meeting event.

 Modern Restroom: Yes